webix-hub/docs/data/desktop/menu.md

 - **subMenuPos** (string) - sets position of pulldown submenus that will appear on mouse over;
 - **layout** - sets the arrangement of menu items (**x** for a horizontal menu, **y** for a vertical one)
 - **$template:"Separator"** - flag that indicates a separating line between menu elements.
-Appears once for eaah flag in the place where it is set;
+Appears once for each flag in the place where it is set;
 - **type** - object that contains setting for menu items;
 	- **subsign** (boolean) - sets an arrow for an item containing a submenu;
 - **openAction** (string) - alters the way of submenu opening - **"click"**.
 If set, you should first click menu item to enable its opening and hiding on "onMouseOver" and "onMouseOut" events.